jharwell/sierra/docs/src/glossary.rst

       robot models, realistic 3D rendering, and more.
 The Gazebo website is at `http://gazebosim.org <http://gazebosim.org>`_.

-   ROS
+   ROS1

       You know it.
 You either love it or hate it, but you can't escape it.
 The ROS website is at `https://wiki.ros.org <https://wiki.ros.org>`_.

    ROS1+Gazebo

-      A :term:`Platform` supported by SIERRA to use :term:`ROS` version 1 with the :term:`Gazebo` simulator.
+      A :term:`Platform` supported by SIERRA to use :term:`ROS1` with the :term:`Gazebo` simulator.

    ROS1+Robot

-      A :term:`Platform` supported by SIERRA using :term:`ROS` version 1 and any robot which supports ROS.
+      A :term:`Platform` supported by SIERRA using :term:`ROS1` and any robot which supports ROS.

    Project